Frequently Asked Questions

 The YRCAA is funded primarily through fees charged to industry.
 However, the YRCAA does receive funding from the incorporated cities within Yakima County and the County itself (for unincorporated areas) at an annual rate of $0.48 per capita (as of 2025) pursuant to RCW 70A.15.1600.
 The Agency also receives additional monies through certain federal and state grants.

-The air quality in Yakima County remains within federal standards (aka being "in attainment") for the seven criteria air pollutants (CAPs) established by the EPA: Carbon Monoxide, Lead, Nitrogen Dioxide, Ozone, Particulate Matter-10, Particulate Matter-2.5, and Sulfur Dioxide.
+The air quality in Yakima County remains within federal standards (aka being "in attainment") for the six criteria air pollutants (CAPs) established by the U.S. Environmental Protection Agency: The only CAP of concern in Yakima County is fine particulate matter.

 The EPA Air Quality Index (AQI) is a tool for communicating outdoor air quality and the potential health impacts when air quality is poor.
 The AQI includes six categories that corresponding to a range of index values.
 Higher AQI values represent a higher level of air pollution and health concerns.
 For example, an AQI value of 50 or below indicates the air quality is good while a value over 300 indicates the air quality is hazardous.
 AQI values at or below 100 are considered satisfactory while values above 100 indicate an increasing level of contaminants in the air.